Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/adx-database.md

 | render timechart
 ```

+!!! note

     This query retrieves probe measurements from the last hour and displays average values in a time chart.

-## Database Configuration
+## Database configuration

 ADX databases are automatically created when a workspace is deployed with the following naming convention: